-So the UA Drive 4 doesn’t feature ClutchFit upper and that’s a little bit of a bummer, because it performed perfectly on past models.
+So the UA Drive 4 doesn’t feature ClutchFit upper and that’s a little bit of a bummer because it performed perfectly on past models.

-The soft Mesh material covers the toe & external forefoot areas, while inner side of the forefoot and that ankle collar are rocking Neoprene.
+The soft Mesh material covers the toe & external forefoot areas, while the inner side of the forefoot and that ankle collar are rocking Neoprene.
 Also, as usual, there’s a huge Fuse overlay for additional durability which has 3M hits to look gorgeous when the light hits.